-- 1. Inspiring youth and leaders to conduct meaningful and exciting outdoor programs at all levels, including the unit, district, and council. - 2.
-Strategically focusing on and planning camping and program resources, properties, and facilities needed to deliver relevant programs. - 3.
+- Inspiring youth and leaders to conduct meaningful and exciting outdoor programs at all levels, including the unit, district, and council. - Strategically developing and deploying camping and program resources, properties, and facilities needed to deliver relevant programs. - 3.
 Ensuring proper emphasis and understanding of the needs of an increasingly diverse youth and adult population. - 4.
 Anticipating emerging needs of youth and parents. - 5.
-Assessing and delivering program that can exceed the expectations of the diverse population. - 6.
-Continually developing and ensuring maintenance of camps. - 7.
-Promoting and marketing the council and national program and camping facilities. - 8.
-Facilitating collaboration among expert functional resource groups/committees to provide relevant, safe, and exciting camping and outdoor programs.
+Planning and delivering program that can exceed the expectations of the diverse population. - Continually developing and ensuring maintenance of camps. - 7.
+Promoting and marketing council and national program and camping facilities. - 8.
+Facilitating collaboration among expert functional resource groups/committees to provide relevant, safe, sustainable, and exciting camping and outdoor programs.